Red Storm squad returns 17 letterwinners, including 10 pitchers.

 Images from the Red Storm's run to the BIG EAST title.

-Head coach Ed Blankmeyer is in his 18th season at the helm of the St. John's baseball program.
-In 17 seasons with the Red Storm, Blankmeyer is 589-350-3 and has led the squad to one NCAA Super Regional appearance, eight NCAA Regional appearances, three BIG EAST Tournament crowns and four BIG EAST regular season titles.
+The winningest coach in St. John's baseball history, head coach Ed Blankmeyer is in his 19th season at the helm of the program.
+In 18 seasons with the Red Storm, Blankmeyer is 612-385-3 and has led the squad to one NCAA Super Regional appearance, eight NCAA Regional appearances, three BIG EAST Tournament crowns and four BIG EAST regular season titles.

 St. John's finished 36-22 (18-8) in 2011 and earned an at-large bid to the NCAA Tournament, its 33rd appearance overall and sixth in the last eight seasons, following second place finishes in both the BIG EAST Tournament and BIG EAST regular season.
 The Red Storm had four All-BIG EAST selections, including a conference-best three first team selections.
 All-American, Brooks Wallace Award Finalist, first team All-Region honoree and first team All-BIG EAST selection Joe Panik was drafted by the San Francisco Giants in the first round (29th overall) of the 2011 MLB Draft, the Red Storm's highest selection since Craig Hansen was picked 26th overall in 2005.
 Paul Karmas, who became the program's new all-time hit king during the season, and Matt Wessinger were also drafted, while Joe Witkowski signed a free agent contract.